PathtoEnlightenment876/MYBAND-FATALOMEN/README.md

-This a simple web page for my band using HTML and Tailwind CSS.
-However, It is a static and there's a lack of features for now.But sooner or later I'll add some features.
+This a simple web page for my band using HTML and Tailwind CSS.However, It is a static and there's a lack of features for now.But sooner or later I'll add some features and improve it.